Razzlemouse/Union-SQL-Commands/README.md

-# Complete SQL Injection Cheatsheet
+# Complete Union SQL Injection Cheatsheet

 > **For educational and authorized security testing only**